Effective Jan. 3, 2021

-Swarm Vision has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers for more information and to file a complaint.
+Swarm Vision has further committed to refer unresolved privacy complaints under the Data Privacy Framework Principles to an independent dispute resolution mechanism, DATA PRIVACY FRAMEWORK SERVICES, operated by BBB National Programs.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/programs/all-programs/dpf-consumers/ProcessForConsumers for more information and to file a complaint.
 This service is provided free of charge to you.

 If your complaint involves human resources data transferred to the United States from the EU, UK and/or Switzerland in the context of the employment relationship, and Swarm Vision does not address it satisfactorily, Swarm Vision commits to cooperate with the panel established by the EU data protection authorities (DPA Panel), The UK Information Commissioner’s Office (UK ICO) and/or the Swiss Federal Data Protection and Information Commissioner, as applicable and to comply with the advice given by the DPA panel and/or Commissioner, as applicable with regard to such human resources data.
 To pursue an unresolved human resources complaint, you should contact the state or national data protection or labor authority in the appropriate jurisdiction.

 Contact details for the EU data protection authorities can be found at: https://edpb.europa.eu/about-edpb/about-edpb/members_en.

 Contact details for the UK Information Commissioners’ Office can be found at: https://ico.org.uk/make-a-complaint/.